Graciosa, Azores, Portugal

 A hybrid storage solution integrates and optimises wind, solar, storage and thermal generation assets on the island of Graciosa.

-Heavy dependence on fossil fuel imports, coupled with a growing climate crisis, puts islands around the globe in a very unique bind as it relates to energy security.
-Relying on oil, diesel and natural gas shipments has been a very expensive endeavor and traditionally the only option for these isolated communities.
-That is until now.
+Off the coast of Portugal, in the northern Azores, heavy dependence on fossil fuel imports, coupled with a growing climate crisis, puts the island of Graciosa in a very unique bind as it relates to energy security.
+Relying on oil, diesel and natural gas shipments has been a very expensive endeavor and traditionally the only option for isolated communities like Graciosa.
 Integrating renewable energy has not only become an economically viable alternative, it’s also a sustainable one.

 The Graciosa Hybrid Renewable Power Plant enables 1 MW of solar, 4.5 MW of wind power and a 6 MW / 3.2 MWh energy storage system to be supplied to the local grid, reducing the islands’ reliance on petroleum imports and significantly reducing greenhouse gas emissions.
 Graciólica Lda’s end client, local utility EDA, anticipates this investment will boost renewable energy consumption from 15% to 65%.
 Not only does this reduce the island’s carbon footprint, but the hybrid island grid will also greatly impact the cost of energy going forward.